andvg3/LSDM/README.md

 All model checkpoints that are used to benchmark in the paper are available at this [link](https://drive.google.com/file/d/1T1CqAG2UxdtugqxrPj1trRe_UajX1OJl/view?usp=sharing).

+For visualization parts, we utilize a subset of [3D-Future](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-future) dataset.
+The subset can be downloaded at the [link](https://drive.google.com/file/d/1SryC2uRMoOYQ-qOEiZYB0NVccDRNEsB6/view), credited to [the authors](https://arxiv.org/abs/2301.01424).

 ## Training and Testing
 To train a baseline, use the following command:
 ```